Why do businesses fail?

-Streamlined, online business is everywhere now, from having your groceries delivered to your door instead of going to the shops to booking an appointment with your GP online and the slow reaction of Eagle Boys to jump on this trends cost them in the long run.
+Streamlined, online business is everywhere now, from having your groceries delivered to your door instead of going to the shops, to booking an appointment with your GP online.
+The slow reaction of Eagle Boys to jump on these trends cost them in the long run.

 Australians love to gamble, and that’s highlighted by our booming sports betting marketplace.
 So how does one company face backlash from the market, when all the others go from strength to strength?

 In the case of Tom Waterhouse, the business’ inability to get a foothold in the market came back to failing to understand that being seen at every waking moment on primetime television isn’t always an effective marketing strategy.

 After initially entering the market targeting everyday gamblers, the business quickly had to re-assess and pivot towards gamblers with a minimum $1,000 wager after losing the broader market’s support.